 In July 2006, I was watching the news report on Israel’s devastating attack on Lebanon.
 As I saw the images of severed bodies and heard the cries for help, the frustration and helplessness I felt was overwhelming.
 So I decided to pray while reciting from the mus’haf (hardcopy of the Qur’an, which is the word of God).
 As I was reading, I arrived at the verse:

-“Or do you think that you will enter Paradise while such [trial] has not yet come to you as came to those who passed on before you?
+“Or do you think that you will enter Paradise while such [trial]

 And that was the answer.
 As human beings, we will be tested.
 But this doesn’t mean that we are going to live our lives in perpetual hardship, because ‘unquestionably, the help of Allah is near.’
 So what does it mean when we are going through hardship?
 Is Allah (exalted is He) angry with us?
 What if there is no way out?